 Later at Dickinson College, as Director of Diversity Initiatives and Social Justice, Benitez established the “Diversity Monologues,” an ongoing annual program aimed at highlighting the creative talents of students while addressing diversity and social justice issues.
 Previously, he has also served as Director of Intercultural Development and the Portlock Black Cultural Center at Lafayette College, and adjunct faculty in the Graduate School of Leadership and Professional Advancement at Duquesne University

-Currently, Benitez is a Doctoral candidate (Ph.D.) at Iowa State University focusing on Educational Leadership and Policy Studies and serves as Director of Intercultural Engagement and Leadership at Grinnell College.
+Currently, Benitez is a Doctoral candidate (Ph.D.) at Iowa State University focusing on Educational Leadership and Policy Studies.

 Speech Topics Include: